himorin/scripts/snippets/sample.md

 | --- | --- |
 | 1 | test length is not matter |
 | 2 | just need to have the same number of components |
-leading | tailing pipe is not required?
+leading | tailing pipe is not required